s2junn/todos/README.md

 # Installation and Execution

 > Clone this git repo to your local machine using `https://github.com/s2junn/todos.git`
+>
+> "git" and "node.js" must be pre-installed.

 ```
 > git clone https://github.com/s2junn/todos.git